-We have granted to the underwriters an option to purchase up to 1,050,000 additional common shares, exercisable to cover over-allotments, if any, at the public offering price less the underwriting discount shown on the cover page of this prospectus.
+We and the selling shareholder have granted to the underwriters an option to purchase up to 2,625,000 additional common shares and 1,125,000 additional common shares, respectively, exercisable to cover over-allotments, if any, at the public offering price less the underwriting discount shown on the cover page of this prospectus.
 The underwriters may exercise this option at any time, and from time to time, until 30 days after the date of this prospectus.
-To the extent the underwriters exercise this option, each underwriter will be committed, so long as the conditions of the underwriting agreement are satisfied, to purchase a number of additional common shares proportionate to that underwriter's initial commitment as indicated in the preceding table, and we will be obligated to sell the additional common shares to the underwriters.
+To the extent the underwriters exercise this option, each underwriter will be committed, so long as the conditions of the underwriting agreement are satisfied, to purchase a number of additional common shares proportionate to that underwriter's initial commitment as indicated in the preceding table, and we and the selling shareholder will be obligated to sell the additional common shares to the underwriters.